codeclimate/codeclimate/README.md

 [Docker](https://www.docker.com) image.
 The engines that perform the actual analyses are also Docker images.
 To support this, you must have Docker installed and running locally.
-We also require that the Docker daemon supports connections on the default unix socket `/var/run/docker.sock`.
+We also require that the Docker daemon supports connections on the default Unix socket `/var/run/docker.sock`.

 On OS X, we recommend using [boot2docker](http://boot2docker.io/).